Play and Paint in Portugal!

 ACCOMMODATION & MEALS

 There are two accommodation options included in the price: the School House or the Pool House.
 The School House has eight rooms in total – double, twin or single bedrooms, all ensuite – while the smaller Pool House has four spacious en-suite double rooms.
+You can have your own room, unless you want to share with a friend.
 Both houses have lovely indoor lounges and eating areas, an outdoor swimming pool, and plenty of terraces and courtyards where you can soak up the sun.

 Bath and swimming towels are provided, along with premium botanical shampoo, conditioner and shower gel.
 Your room is cleaned daily.
 Dinner is served by the School’s exceptional chef, or we will visit one of the many local restaurants along the seafront of Olhão.
 Wine is included for our lunches and dinners, with dinner served “Portuguese time” @ 8:00pm.
 We will do our best to accommodation any special dietary requirements, but please let me know your concerns when you register.